 Last Position: Office Coordinator, AF East New York Elementary

 Undergraduate Degree: Brooklyn College

 Corey grew up in the Flatbush section of Brooklyn and worked at Starbucks as he attended Brooklyn College.
 He graduated with a degree in finance in tumultuous financial times and decided to seek a role that would allow him to use the relationship-building skills he learned in his work.
 Corey has always been drawn to education, but he didn’t feel his skillset was best for teaching.
-As an office coordinator at Achievement First, Corey feels he gets the best of both worlds: the ability to work in a school while focusing on his interest in business.
+As an operations associate at Achievement First, Corey feels he gets the best of both worlds: the ability to work in a school while focusing on his interest in business.

 Favorite aspect of role: "I love the relationships I’m able to build with everyone associated with the school.
 We share our building, so I’ve also developed good relationships with many people outside of Achievement First."

 Proudest moment: "I am proud to see how our third graders have come such a long way.
 When they came to us in kindergarten, many of them barely recognized the alphabet.
 When I’m entering students’ scores and grades, I see how advanced they have become in reading, and every day I see all of the character development."

 "I enjoy making sure the whole child is looked after so their brains can be ready to learn.
 I’m not just behind the scenes directing, I’m directly involved in every aspect of school."

 Last Position: Youth Coordinator, The Partnership for Kids (PARK Project)

 Undergraduate Degree: Berklee College of Music